 Another girl asked him “If the woman is so ugly, then how can you move around with her.”
 Nikhil’s point was that he wanted a woman who does neither hitches on to him nor he wanted to hitch on to her.
 He was marrying her for companionship and not to show her off as a booty.
 Further, he would not have to protect her from gazers.

 Ms Kent wanted to know the source of this piece of information and Nikhil said “It’s from my Dad”.
-Now Ms Kent said that she would like to meet me.
+Now Ms Kent said that she wanted to meet me.
 After Nikhil said this, I found Nidhi walking away from the dinner table.
 She came back after a few minutes and I asked as to where she had been.
 She said she was chatting with Ms Kent of the Facebook as to why she wanted to meet up with her Dad.
 Ms Kent was Nidhi’s English teacher too and were friends after she graduated from high school.
 That was when Ms Kent realised that Nikhil was Nidhi’s sibling.